beautifuljunkie/apt-fast/README.md

 <!---
-apt-fast v1.9.1
+apt-kali v1.9.1
-Use this just like aptitude or apt-get for faster package downloading this version has pretty much the same apt-fast features just that its designed for KALI-LINUX
+Use this just like aptitude or apt-get for kalier package downloading this version has pretty much the same apt-kali features just that its designed for KALI-LINUX

 You may distribute this file under the terms of the GNU General